Weber grills are awesome for getting that perfect sear – but to keep them performing their best, regular cleaning is key

 Soak metal diffusers in a tub of soapy water.
 Use a grill brush to scrape excess residue off stainless steel diffusers.
 But, use a nylon scrub pad on porcelain-coated metals or they’ll scratch.

-When to Replace?
+When to Replace Your Diffuser?

 Replace lava rock and ceramic briquettes when they are crumbling or the accumulated grease is hard to burn off.
 Replace the rock grates if they are rusted, or warped and don’t sit evenly.